This course is about the foundations of theory and practice of

 To develop operational known-how about how to build/program AI agents, and analyze and improve their performance.

 The course will be based on lectures.
 Students are expected to attend all classes and to actively participate with questions.
-The instructor will always be available at the end of each lecture for further clarifications and explanations.
+Each lecture will feature a number of Quizzes to let the students engaged and the instructor check the understanding of the contents from the students as they are delivered.

-Homework will be assigned (approximately) by-weekly, for a total of 9 assignments, that will include both questions to be answered and programming assignments.
+Homework will be assigned (approximately) weekly.
+Each homework will include both questions to be answered and programming assignments.
 Written questions will involve working through different algorithms, deriving and proving mathematical results, and critically analyzing the material presented in class.
 Programming assignments will mainly involve writing code in Python to implement and test algorithms.

-The only strict pre-requisite is 15-122 (Principles of imperative programming).
-However, since the course will cover a number of different topics, students should have previous programming experience (programming assignments will be given in Python), as well as a solid general CS background, calculus, and basics of probability theory.
-Please talk to the instructor if you are unsure whether your background is suitable or not for the course.
+Since the course will cover a number of different topics, students should have some background in programming (in Pyhton), algorithms, calculus, linear algebra, and probability theory.
+Please talk to the instructor if you are unsure whether your background is suitable for the course.

-Grading will assigned based on the following weighting: 40% Homework, 35% Final exam, 15% Midterm exam, 10% Participation.
+Grading will assigned based on the following weighting: 40% Homework, 30% Final exam, 10% Midterm exam, 20% Project.
 The final exam will include questions about all topics considered in the course, with an emphasis on the topics introduced after the midterm exam.

 There is no required textbook for this class.
 The students should be able to learn everything from lecture handouts and homework.
 However, the Russel and Norvig textbook will cover good parts of the course.
 During the course, other books will be pointed out by the instructor to cover specific parts of the course.